 Hiking Around or Relaxing at Lake Achensee?

 I remember waking up one morning and declaring that I would spend the day hiking the entire parameter of Lake Achensee since I had no sports scheduled for that day.
-My friend simply told me I should rest.
+My friend told me I should rest.

 So while I would happily hike the 719 hectares in a round trip that takes you through varying elevations of walking trails, dense parkland and hidden viewpoints, I was also happy to do as many locals here do – relax next to the lake.

-I not one to sit still for long, but this is a backdrop that stops you in your tracks.
-Achenkirch (which is close to the German border) is already picturesque in itself, home to the 650-year-old farming estate, The Sixenhof and other traditional farmhouses surrounded by bounteous pastures.
+I’m not one to sit still for long, but this is a backdrop that stops you in your tracks.
+Achenkirch (which is close to the German border) is picturesque in itself, and home to the 650-year-old farming estate, The Sixenhof and other traditional farmhouses surrounded by bounteous pastures.
 It’s also right on the lake and means within a five or 10-minute walk you have access to one of Tirol’s best displays of nature.